 Besides his wife he leaves four children, Mr. J.W.
 Van Norman, James Island; Mrs. Robert McLay, Mrs. C. Hamilton and Mrs. J. Islay, Duncan.
 One brother, Mr. Frederick Van Norman, Tyee; and a sister, Mrs. Charles Kindred, Belleville, survive.
 Their brother, Jeremiah, died suddenly at work in Peterborough on March 4th last.
 Another brother, the late I.N.
 Van Norman, died four years ago in Duncan.

 The funeral took place on Monday afternoon.
-Mr. Van Norman was a Past Master of Temple Lodge, No. 33, A.F. & A.M.
+Mr. Van Norman was a Past Master of Temple Lodge, No. 33, A.F. & A.M. [note: Although he held the rank of Past Master, Thomas Van Norman did not serve as Worshipful Master of Temple Lodge No. 33.
+He had served as Master of Verulam Lodge, No. 268 in Ontario and had later affiliated with Temple Lodge No. 33 when he moved to Duncan].
 His body rested there until borne by fellow Past Masters and accompanied by members of the craft to St. Andrew’s Presbyterian church, where services were conducted by the Rev. Bryce Wallace.
 The hymns sung were ‘When The Day of Toil Is Done’ and ‘Asleep In Jesus, Blessed Sleep.’

 At the Methodist burying ground, Somenos, he was laid to rest beside his father and brother.
 The services there were entirely Masonic, the beautiful ritual being conducted by the Worshipful Master A.S.
 Hadden.
 Many floral tokens and presence of a large number of mourners testified to the esteem in which Mr. Van Norman was held.